wusai2333/trib/doc/lab2.md

 func ServeKeeper(b *trib.KeeperConfig) error
 ```

-This function is a blocking function (similar to `ServeBack()`).
+This function is a blocking function, similar to `ServeBack()`.
 It
 will spawn a keeper instance that maintains the distributed back-ends
 in consistent states.
-For Lab2, there will be
-only one keeper and the keeper do not need to do much,
+For Lab2, there will be only one keeper and the
-but in Lab3, they will be responsible of handling all the back-end
+keeper do not need to do much, but in Lab3, they will be responsible
-joining, leaving, crashing and related key migrations.
-In Lab2, there
+of handling all the back-end joining, leaving, crashing and related
-will be only one keeper, but in Lab3, there will be multiple keepers
+key migrations.
+In Lab2, there will be only one keeper, but in Lab3,
-for fault-tolerent.
+there will be multiple keepers for fault-tolerent.

+(Note: A blocking function here means that it never returns in normal
+states, and whenever it does return, it always returns an error.
+Some
+students implemented `ServeBack()` with `go http.Serve(...)` or
+`return nil` in Lab1; that was not correct.
+The right thing should be
+doing something like `return http.Serve(...)`.)

-The `trib.KeeperConfig` structure contains all the
+The `trib.KeeperConfig` structure contains all the back-end serving
-back-end serving addresses and also a set of peering
-information for the keepers:
+addresses and also some peering information for the keepers which you
+would need in Lab3:

-+ `Backs []string` These are the addresses of the back-ends.
+- `Backs []string` These are the addresses of the back-ends.
 These
   are the back-ends that the keeper needs to maintain.
-+ `Keepers []string` These are the addresses that the keepers might listen
+- `Keepers []string` These are the addresses that the keepers might
-  on.
-Lab2 will have only one keeper; in Lab3, there will
+  listen on.
+Lab2 will have only one keeper; Lab3 will have least
-  be at least three keepers.
+  three keepers.
-+ `This int` The index of this keeper (in the `Keepers` list).
+- `This int` The index of this keeper (in the `Keepers` list).
 For
   Lab2, it will always be zero.
-+ `Id int64` A non-zero incarnation identifier for this keeper,
+- `Id int64` A non-zero incarnation identifier for this keeper,
   usually derived from system clock.
-For Lab2, since the
+For Lab2, since the keeper will
-  keeper will never crash, this fields does not matter.
+  never crash, this fields does not matter.
-+ `Ready` A ready signal channel.
+- `Ready` A ready signal channel.
 It works in a way similar to how
   `Ready` works in `trib.BackConfig`.
-When a `true` is received
+When a `true` is received on
-  on this channel, the distributed bin storage should be ready
+  this channel, the distributed bin storage should be ready to serve.
-  to serve.
-Therefore, if you need to
-  initialize the physical back-ends in some way, make sure you do it
+  Therefore, if you need to initialize the physical back-ends in some
-  before you send a signal over `Ready`, and don't forget to send a
+  way, make sure you do it before you send a signal over `Ready`, and
-  `false` to `Ready` when the initialization fails.
+  don't forget to send a `false` to `Ready` when the initialization
+  fails.

 The keeper can do whatever it wants to do, but the keeper should do no
 more than maintaining the bin storage in a consistent state.
 A keeper